jbsmith86/fitness_calendar/README.md

 # Usage

-Event objects are located in seeds.rb folder in the db folder.
+Event objects are located in seeds.rb file in the db folder.
 They look like this:

 ```
 { name: 'Kayaking', day: 'Saturday', start_time: '0700', end_time: '1400' }